Chromatic splitting for the $K(2)$-local sphere at $p=2$: Lifting to

 where $I$ is the ideal generated by

-The class $j$ is a permanent cycles.
+The class $j$ is a permanent cycle.
 The class $\Delta^{-2}$ is not a permanent cycle, but $4\Delta^{-2}$ and $j\Delta^{-2}$ are.
-This will explain the complicated form of $\pi_{-48}E^{hG_{24}}$ in \eqref{eq:homotopy-for-g24} and the factor of $4$ in part (1) of \fullref{thm:piG21}.
-See also \fullref{rem:eis4dzero}.
+This will explain the complicated form of $\pi_{-48}E^{hG_{24}}$ in \eqref{eq:homotopy-for-g24} and the factor of $4$ in part (1) of \Cref{thm:piG21}.
+See also \Cref{rem:eis4dzero}.
 Let $\eta$ and $\nu$ be the Hopf classes in the homotopy groups of spheres.

 We pause to explain some notation.
 All homotopy groups $\pi_\ast E^{hG_{24}}$ are modules over $\WW[[j]] \cong \pi_0E^{hG_{24}}$.
 For a quotient ring $R$ of $\WW[[j]]$ we write $R\{x\}$ for the free $R$-module generated by $x$.
 If $J \subseteq R$ is an ideal, we write $J\{x\} \subseteq R\{x\}$ for the sub-$R$-module generated by $J$.
 The name of a generator, if given, is the label given to the class in the cohomology $H^\ast(G_{24},E_\ast) \cong \WW \otimes_{\ZZ_2} H^\ast(G_{48},E_\ast)$ which detects the element in question.
 In all the degrees we list, $\pi_iE^{hG_{24}}$ is a sub-$\WW[[j]]$-module of a single cohomology group $E_2^{s,t} \cong H^s(G_{24},E_t)$, and we indicate that cohomology group.